Getting a Sworn Translation in Italy

 Sworn translations may also be required, for example, in the case of a cross-border succession, when either the deceased person or the appointed heirs are from Italy.
 They are also needed if you decide to open a company or a branch office in Italy, where you are required to provide sworn translations of the company documentation or the employees’ documents.
 You will also need a sworn translation of your qualifications if you want to study in Italy.

-So, in short, a sworn translation is required in any case where a document needs to be legally valid in Italy.
+So, in short, a sworn translation is required in any case where a document needs to be used for official purposes in Italy.

 Who can perform a sworn translation?

-A sworn translation is performed by a sworn translator.
-Sworn translators are professionals who have been accredited by their local Court or Chamber of Commerce and recognized as experts – based on their education and experience – in one or more language combinations.
+A sworn translation is performed by a sworn translator, in Italian traduttore giurato.
+Sworn translators are language professionals who have been accredited by their local Court or Chamber of Commerce and recognized as experts – based on their education and experience – in one or more language combinations.

 How can I obtain a sworn translation in Italy?